 Some heating of the panels themselves will occur as they are dark in colour.
 Any resulting heating of the air around the panel will fully dissipate or be indiscernible more than approximately one metre away from the panels.

 Solar farm infrastructure will be constructed from non-combustible materials.
 Electrical infrastructure will be housed within enclosures with venting measures which will minimise the accumulation of gas and spark suppression measures will be implemented to control ignition sources.
 An internal access route will also surround the site providing a defensible setback.
-The site has been considered under State Planning Policy3.7 Planning in Bushfire Prone Areas and may require a bushfire management plan to be prepared.
+The site has been considered under State Planning Policy 3.7 Planning in Bushfire Prone Areas and a bushfire plan is being prepared.

 7.13 Is Epuron aware that unexploded ordinance (UXO) has been found on the site and how will this be managed?

 Generally the aim is to cause minimal disturbance to the site during construction.
 In certain areas minor ground disturbance is proposed.
 Where this is proposed the ground will require investigation to minimise the risk of disturbing potentially hazardous material including UXO.
-See Site Management Plan Sections 7.1 and 7.2 for protocols.
 During operation there will be no disturbance to the site and so there will be no greater risk from UXO than currently exists.

 7.14 Are there any disease clusters associated with the landfill site?

 7.15 Are the salt laden sea breezes likely to have a corrosive effect on structures?
-What's Epuron doing anything to mitigate this?
+Is Epuron doing anything to mitigate this?